 Because Dash is designed to be digital cash, it can be used for almost all the things cash can buy online.
 But because there is no middle man or bank, you aren’t limited to the amount you can withdraw at a time.
 You have the control.
 Want to send some money to family and friends?
 Do it with Dash.
 Want to give to charity?
 Dash.
 Even buying goods and services can all be accomplished with Dash.
 Basically, anything you can think of, including Dash Poker is possible.

 Recent updates to the Dash platform include Dash debit cards that allow users to pay with Dash wherever Visa or MasterCard are accepted.
 This includes online purchases.

 Dash can also be used in investing or trading.
-By watching the capital appreciation of Dash, and selling at the right time, you can become very rich, like many have in the last couple years.
+By watching the capital appreciation of Dash, and selling at the right time, you can potentially profit, like many have in the last couple years.
 Dash’s value is not set by a central bank.
 Instead it belongs to the free and open market.

 Dash mining is when you contribute to the processing of Dash exchanges within the network.
 Because there is no central bank to handle the account book, the ledger is managed by individuals with specialized calculators that are able to solve incredibly difficult math problems.
 Once this is completed and approved, a block is added to the chain.

 Miners make good money, but the work is not easy.
 It depends on the platform, but you can get paid by receiving fees from the managed transaction as well as getting paid with digital Dash.
 While it may sound simple to mine Dash, it does require a highly specialized computer, which can be extremely expensive.